 The lowest UCAT score for an applicant with an undergraduate degree who was invited to Selection Centre was 2,670 for 2021 entry 2,600 for 2020 entry, 2,570 for 2019 entry, 2,650 for 2018 entry.
 Warwick also considers the Situational Judgement section of the test.

 Warwick uses the UCAT verbal reasoning scores a predictor of success in certain examinations at medical school.
 So their first round of selection identifies those with a verbal reasoning score at or above the national mean for the cohort sitting UCAT in the year of application.

 For those applying for 2022 entry, the minimum verbal reasoning score was 570.

 Maximise your UCAT score through effective UCAT preparation.

 Getting into Medical School is incredibly competitive, we know you don’t need reminding but it always helps to have an edge over your fellow applicants.
 Especially on your UCAT but also on your Personal Statement and in your Interviews.

 We help you craft the perfect Personal Statement, achieve a highly competitive UCAT score and teach you how to Interview effectively – covering all areas of your Medicine application.

-Click the button below to enrol and triple your chances of success.
+Discover our UCAT Programmes by clicking the button below to enrol and triple your chances of success.